srid/purescript-book-sources/chapter3.md

 Notice that the imports for these modules are listed explicitly in parentheses.
 This is generally a good practice, as it helps to avoid conflicting imports.

-The project for this chapter can be built using Pulp, with the following commands:
+Assuming you have cloned the book's source code repository, the project for this chapter can be built using Pulp, with the following commands:

 ```text
 $ cd chapter3